The one big lesson we can learn from the Budget

 SARS recoups the tax now and you only benefit if you claim.

 Before the end of the tax year (February) there is an opportunity to look at your retirement provisions and take advantage of the tax break that is available by topping up your retirement annuity.
 Currently, you are allowed to deduct the amounts paid to a retirement annuity on your personal tax return.
-The maximum is 15% of amounts that do not contribute towards a pension or provident fund.
-This is captured on your IRP5 or pay slip as “non-retirement funding” income.
+The maximum is 27,5% including contributions towards a pension or provident fund.

 But wait.. there’s a another benefit which is lessor known to most.
 SARS taxes the returns on investments, such interest earned from cash and bonds, the rentals from property and dividends have a withholding tax applied before being paid out.
 Retirement annuities are exempt from these taxes which gives them a better return and therefore your values will be better over time compared to the same investment in other vehicles.